philgoucou/MacroRF-1/docs/source/usage.rst

      3     1.769591  1.272429    0.593841    0.459622 ...
 1.118214   -1.597299    4
      4     2.299628  0.414641    0.775634    1.616626 ...   -0.739658   0.374999    5

 Let's say we want to predict the last 50 observations.
 We can set up our oos_pos as follows:

 .. code-block:: python

    oos_pos = np.arange(len(simulated_data) - 50 , len(simulated_data)) # lower should be oos start, upper the length of your dataset

 Notice that our desired :math:`y_t` is in column position 0, so we will pass :code:`y_pos = 0`.
-Our desired :math:`X_t` are in index positions 1, 2 and 3, since we want our first 3 predictors to be time-varying, so we will pass :code:`np.arange(1, 4)` as x_pos.
+Our desired :math:`X_t` are in index positions 1, 2 and 3, since we want our first 3 predictors to be time-varying, so we will pass :code:`x_pos = np.arange(1, 4)`.
 S_pos we will omit from our arguments, since we want all of our extra exogenous variables to be included in our overall predictor set.

 If we want to speed things up, we can also select :code:`parallelise = True` and :code:`n_cores = 3` to run the code across 3 cores on our machine.